ArchUnitNET

 using Xunit;

-//add a using directive to ArchUnitNET.Fluent.ArchRuleDefinition to easily define ArchRules
+// Add a using directive to ArchUnitNET.Fluent.ArchRuleDefinition to easily define ArchRules

 using static ArchUnitNET.Fluent.ArchRuleDefinition;